Vassar-Robot-Competition-2018/teamB/README.md

 - Shihan Zhao

 To Do:
-- Get the line-detecting sensor to work
+- Work on Milestone 4
-- Get the servos to move properly
+- Work on Milestone 6